Shabarriesh/Policy2People-AI-AWS-Hackathon/README.md

 • Eligibility rules are multi-layered and conditional
 • Information is spread across multiple portals
 • Systems are static and rule-based
-• There is limited multilingual personalization
+• Limited multilingual personalization

 Most platforms provide scheme descriptions — but not personalized eligibility reasoning.

+---

-Our Solution
+## Our Solution

 Policy2People AI is a semantic policy reasoning engine that: